StevenWingett/Bioinformatics_Computer_Cluster_Course/2_Linux.md

 ### Shells
 When a user enters a command, it is read by a **command line interpreter**, a type of program known as a **shell**.
 A shell therefore allows a user to launch software, but it also provides additional functionality such as keeping a history of commands executed, enabling customised settings to be set up permanently using start-up scripts, as well as providing a simple programming language to automate jobs.

-To quickly check your shell is working, type `date` in the command line and then press Enter.
-The current date time should then be displayed.
+To quickly check your shell is working, type `date` in the command line and then press <kbd>Enter</kbd>.
+The current date and time should then be displayed.

 ![command_line_date](assets/command_line_date.png)

 There are many different shells available, of which **Bash** is arguably the best known.
-Unfortunately this is not the default shell used by the cluster and so we advise changing this setting the first time you log in to the cluster.
-Once this is set up, you shouldn’t need to change anything again.
-Follow the instructions below to set Bash as your default shell.
+Unfortunately this is not the default shell used by the cluster and so we advise changing this setting.

-Check which shell you are currently using:
+To check which shell you are currently using, type:

     echo $SHELL

-If the output ends with the word bash then you do not need to change the shell.
+If the output ends with the word "bash" then you do not need to change the shell.
 However, if something else is reported instead (probably “tcsh”), then you will need to **contact Scientific Computing to change your default shell**.
 However, you can temporarily run a bash shell inside your current shell by typing:

     bash

-This will expire when you next logout.
+This will expire when you next log out.

 ### Introducing the Linux commands (ls)
 When a valid command is interpreted by the shell it will execute a program.
 For example, the command `ls` will launch software that lists files and folders (the latter are also known as directories).
 The action of a command may be modified by what are termed **flags**, **options** and **arguments**.
 Below summarises the general structure of a command.

     command [-flag(s)] [-option(s) [value]] [argument(s)]

-So, the command ls displays the files and folders in the current working directory (this term will be described in more detail later).
+So, the command `ls` displays the files and folders in the current working directory (this term will be described in more detail later).

     ls
     directory1  file1.txt  file2.txt  file3.txt